You are currently viewing: Medela - English

 Although you’ll be focusing your energy and attention on your babies, don’t neglect your own nutrition and wellbeing.

-Bethan, mum of two, UK, advises: “Try to sleep when you can.
+Bethan, mom of two, UK, advises: “Try to sleep when you can.
 Do online grocery shopping and book delivery for when you have a friend or partner there.
 Prepare a big bottle of water and drink every time you feed.
 And ask someone to take your babies out afterwards so you can rest.”

 Should one or both babies need to stay in hospital for a time, or arrive prematurely, feeding directly from the breast can still be possible, but it may not be established until later.
 If either baby can’t latch, you can express in the meantime.
 This will help initiate and build your milk supply and enable your newborns to have all the benefits of your breast milk, whether it’s fed to them from a syringe, feeding tube or another method with the support of a healthcare professional.
 You’ll need to pump as often as a newborn would normally breastfeed, which means every two to three hours, for at least the first month or so.4

-“My twin girls came at week 30 by caesarean and were in the neonatal intensive care unit for many weeks,” remembers Monika, mum of three, Switzerland.
+“My twin girls came at week 30 by caesarean and were in the neonatal intensive care unit for many weeks,” remembers Monika, mom of three, Switzerland.
 “They couldn’t breastfeed until 34 or 35 weeks.
 So for the first month I was pumping every day, at least eight times a day.
 This felt like the most important thing I could do for them.”

 You may have one baby who’s strong enough to feed from the breast, while the other still needs expressed milk.
-In this situation, mums often find it’s easiest to pump for the weaker twin while breastfeeding the stronger one.
+In this situation, moms often find it’s easiest to pump for the weaker twin while breastfeeding the stronger one.

 Breast milk is proven to lower the risk of some serious health problems that premature babies are more prone to, including necrotising enterocolitis (NEC) and sepsis.5 So if your multiples are able to take some of your expressed breast milk, you can take comfort knowing you’re giving them the best start.